AlexanderWinters/kknds_wiki/wiki/docs/linux/wiki.md

 ## Installing/Updating

-To get started, rip the .iso and boot.
+To get started, just rip the .iso and boot.
 Make sure all the settings in BIOS force UEFI boot (hardware needs to be compatible as well).
 You might need a hardwired internet connection.
 Run:

 ```bash
 pacman -S archinstall